 The web publication must belong to a registered company, such as a media organization, and have a specific, verifiable non-web address and a telephone number.

-The online journal requesting accreditation for its correspondent must have a substantial amount of original news content or commentary or analysis on WTO related issues.
+The online journal requesting accreditation for its correspondent must have original news content, commentary or analysis on trade or WTO related issues.

 If the web site is new, the applicant seeking accreditation must provide the latest data on the site’s visitors or other relevant material (press citations, etc.) about the outlet’s audience.
 The applicant must have an established record of having written on international issues and must present copies of three recently published articles with his/her byline.